dylanjones784/Markdown-Guide/BestPractiseGuide.md

   }
 }
 ```
+Each link contains self-descriptive messages on what can be done, how, and where the client needs to go for it.

 We can measure an API's adherence to the REST Principles by using the [Richardson Maturity Model for Web APIs](https://martinfowler.com/articles/richardsonMaturityModel.html).
 Created in 2008 and designed to break down the main elements of the REST approach into three simple steps.